jlink/how-to-specify-it/docs/README.md

                   abstraction
 </pre>

-> It follows that any sequence of concrete operations behaves in the same way as the same sequence of abstract ones.
+> In this case we abstract trees `t (the concrete implementation) as ordered lists of key–value pairs `kvs (the abstract data), using an abstraction function which is just `toList()`.
+The diagram says that both paths from top left to bottom right should yield the same result: applying the concrete version of insertion to a tree, and then abstracting the result to a list of key–value pairs, yields the same list as the abstract version of insertion, applied to the abstracted input.
+If a similar diagram commutes for every operation in an API, then it follows that any sequence of concrete operations behaves in the same way as the same sequence of abstract ones.
 >
 > We can use the same idea for testing.
-In this case we will use ordered lists of key-value pairs as the abstract implementation, which means we can use toList as the abstraction function.
 Since `java.util.List` already provides an insertion function for ordered lists, it is tempting to define

 ```java
 @Property